anowii/DigitalDetectives/CONFIG.md

 # Installation and Configuration Manual

-This documentation is tailored for a Windows system already configure with vscode and Python.
+This documentation is tailored for a Windows system already configured with VSCode and Python.

 You will configure and install the following:
 1. The Sleuth Kit